-Are Schools Open In Puerto Rico?
-Some Kids Are Going Back, But The Island's Still In Bad Shape
+Puerto Rican Kids Are Finally Going Back To School, But The Island Is Still In Bad Shape

 Over a month after Hurricane Maria made landfall in Puerto Rico, causing mass power outages and forcing many into homeless shelters, some of the island's youngest people will now be able to resume their education.
 On Tuesday, Oct.
 24, schools will open in Puerto Rico's capital, San Juan, and another region, Mayaguez, a municipality with a population of over 8,000.
 Other schools, in the meantime, will continue to serve as shelters until further notice.